MateuszSamin/synergyai/papers/tech.md

 In this form, paths can be tokenized and ingested into the AI model.
-We have obtained satisfactory preliminary results by representing the graph as a text file containing the list of vertexes, but future reseatch is needed to evaluate the best format for the tokenization of data in such a format.
+We have obtained satisfactory preliminary results by representing the graph as a text file containing the list of vertexes, but future research is needed to evaluate the best format for the tokenization of data in such a format.

 ### Training

-The model is initially trained by creating smart contracts manually and introducing variation in their features (i.e. changing the names of functions, modifying the list of possible features, merging and splitting code paths, altering constants etc.)
+The model is initially trained by creating smart contracts manually and introducing variations in their features (i.e. changing the names of functions, modifying the list of possible features, merging and splitting code paths, altering constants etc.)
-The variation is random, but remains predictable enough so as to allow the risk factor to be calculated manually.
+The variation is random but remains predictable enough to allow the risk factor to be calculated manually.
 The pairs of compiled bytecodes and calculated risk factors are used to train the model.

-The afore-mentioned process provides an essential part of model traning.
+The aforementioned process provides an essential part of model training.
 Nevertheless, it is not feasible to generate training data that is representative enough to cover most real-world applications.
-To ensure that the model improves continuously and is able to adapt to changing market conditions, a retroactive assessment and tuning pipeline should be implemented.
+To ensure that the model improves continuously and can adapt to changing market conditions, a retroactive assessment and tuning pipeline should be implemented.
 The reasoning behind such a process has been described in <span class="smallcaps">[Accuracy improvements](#accimp)</span>.

 ### Interpretation of results

-The static analysis model returns a single information: the risk value.
+The static analysis model returns a single piece of information: the risk value.
 This value does not reflect the overall risk related to a token - it captures only one of its parts, i.e. the possibility of the smart contract containing dangerous anti-features.